 The course will be taught annually but will focus on a set of revolving themes and issues that inform contemporary documentary filmmaking and the critical discourse that surrounds it.
-The theme for fall 2015 will be “Ecstatic Truth: Fact versus Fiction.”
-One 3-hour class and one evening screening each week.
+The theme for fall 2016 will be “Places and Spaces.”
+One 3-hour class (some of which will include field shooting and research trips) and one evening screening each week.

 Requisite: A prior 200-level production course or relevant experience (to be discussed with the instructor in advance of the first class).
 Limited to 12 students.
 Fall semester.
-Professor Levine.2015-16: Offered in Fall 2015
+Professor Levine.2016-17: Offered in Fall 2016

 (Offered as ARHA 444 and FAMS 444) Essay filmmaking is a dynamic form with many commonly cited attributes—the presence of an authorial voice, an emphasis on broad themes, an eclectic approach to genre, and the tendency to digress or draw unexpected connections.
 Yet, true to its nature, the precise definition of the essay film is in constant flux.
 It can be both personal and political, individual and collective, noble and mischievous.
 Essay filmmakers themselves are equally diverse, ranging from established film auteurs to Third Cinema activists and contemporary video artists.